katide155/NfqTask/README.md

 # NfqTask

-ProjektManager is a simple project for managing projects.
+ProjectsManager is a simple project for managing projects.

 The project was developed using the Laravel framework.
 There are two projects implemented: one contains student data that is passed to the other project via the API.
 A MySQL database is used to store the data.
 Factories have been created for the student database that automatically fill the database for testing.